mbta/lamp/src/lamp_py/ingestion/README.md

 Ingestion operates with a chronologic event loop with a 5 minute delay between each iteration.

-Ingestion connects to the [Performance Manager](../performance_manager/README.md) application via the `metadata_log` table of the Performance Manager RDS.
+Ingestion connects to the [Performance Manager](../performance_manager/README.md) application via the `metadata_log` table of the Metadata RDS.
 When Ingestion creates a new parquet file, the S3 path of that file is written to the `metadata_log` table for Performance Manager to process.

 For each event loop, GTFS Static files are processed prior to any GTFS-RT files, when available.